Restoration of Two Large Sculptures by Maya Lin

-These 2 sculptures are large outdoor art works made of the beautiful granite native to Turkey and inspired by the sundial, a history-changing invention which has been traced back to Turkey’s ancestors.
+Both sculptures are large outdoor art works made of a beautiful granite native to Turkey.
+The sundial theme in both sculptures was inspired by this history-changing invention which is traced back to Turkey’s ancestors.

 And there is a secret about fountains – one must never seek perfection.
 There will always be a leak somewhere, and one must not waste time and money curing the smallest leaks.
 But no leak should be so great as to be wasteful.
 So the restoration of a fountain is a delicate matter: like a Persian rug, you must leave a tiny flaw, for only Allah is perfect.

 We’d done lots of tests and calculations and had a strong idea where the leak was located but no one had actually seen it.
 Then came the miracles!

 The first one appeared as a wild engineer out of nowhere!
 Jim Wenzel from the US State Dept. He’s in charge of preserving all the antiques and works of art at our embassies and ambassador residences overseas, from priceless paintings to antique furniture to historic structures.
 He has his plate full with 294 US embassies, consulates, and diplomatic missions around the world.
 It’s a vast collection of valuable antiques, works of art, gifts, and historic architecture to care for.
 His department, the Office of Cultural Heritage, and FAPE work in partnership to preserve these assets.